-|Roundtable Discussion on a National Strategic Plan to end gender-based violence|
+|Advocating for a National Strategic Plan to end gender-based violence|

 PACSA is an independent, faith-based, non-governmental organisation that has worked to achieve social and economic justice for over 30 years.

 PACSA works for improved social cohesion as inequality and poverty is reduced in communities in the uMgungundlovu District in KwaZulu Natal, South Africa.